caspii/pathbox-server/test/README.md

  * Client name change
  * Malformed or missing request parameters
  * First seen / last see
- * No coordinates for a particular day
+ * No coordinates for a particular day (emtpy state).
+Date in the future
+ * Pagination